 GERD happens when gastric acid from your stomach backs up into your food pipe (esophagus).

 A muscle at the bottom of the esophagus opens to let food from the bottom of the esophagus into the stomach.
 And it closes to keep food in the stomach.
 This muscle is called the lower esophageal sphincter (LES).
-When your LES relaxes too often or for too long, acid backs up into your esophagus.
-This causes heartburn and may cause damage.
+When your LES relaxes too often or for too long, acid from your stomach backs up into your esophagus.
+This causes heartburn and may damage the esophagus.

 Some lifestyle issues that can cause GERD may include:

-Eating foods such as citrus, chocolate, and fatty or spicy foods
+Eating foods such as citrus, peppermint, chocolate, and fatty or spicy foods

 Using aspirin and over-the-counter pain and fever medicines.
 These include nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and naproxen.